In brief

 For an apartment sold at 700,000 euros net seller with fees of 4.5% borne by the buyer, the commission amounts to 31,500 euros, bringing the FAI price to 731,500 euros.

-The fee structure of a property hunter is different.
+The fee structure of a property hunter in Paris is different.
 At Home Select, our fees are transparent and calculated on the net seller price.
 The buyer knows the exact amount of our fees before signing the mandate.
 This model avoids the double commission sometimes observed when a buyer goes through a standard agency that is also handling the property for the seller.

-Notary fees, more precisely the transfer duties (droits de mutation a titre onereux), represent approximately 7% to 8% of the price for existing properties in Paris.
-This rate includes registration duties (5.80% in Ile-de-France), the notaire’s emoluments and disbursements.
+Notary fees are calculated on the net seller price, not the FAI price, and represent approximately 7% to 8% of the price for existing properties in Paris.
+More precisely called transfer duties (droits de mutation a titre onereux), they include registration duties (5.81% in Ile-de-France), the notaire’s emoluments and disbursements.

 On a property at 800,000 euros net seller with 36,000 euros of agency commission, notary fees amount to approximately 56,000 euros (7% of 800,000).
 If the fees were calculated on the FAI price of 836,000 euros, they would reach 58,520 euros, that is 2,520 euros more.
 This distinction alone justifies clearly separating the amounts in the preliminary agreement.